matthew-c-austin/reading-notes/401/class-08.md

 ## Reflections

-This reading assignment is emphasizes some best practices and rules of thumb for being a competent developer, as well as lean business practices for getting a product to market.
+This reading assignment emphasizes some best practices and rules of thumb for being a competent developer, as well as lean business practices for getting a product to market.

 ## Readings